- Python Basics

 Access Nested Tuple Items in Python

-Each and every items of a tuple that are nested inside another tuple, can be accessed individually.
-That is, the whole tuple that are nested to another tuple, considered as an item.
+Each and every item in a tuple that is nested inside another tuple can be accessed individually.
+That is, the whole tuple that is nested within another tuple is considered an item.

-Therefore the first index will be the whole tuple, and the second index refers to the item number of nested tuple.
+Therefore, the first index will be the whole tuple, and the second index refers to the item number of the nested tuple.
 For example:

 x = ("Jack", (15, "Dec", 2021), "EECS", "MIT") print(x[1]) print(x[1][0]) print(x[1][1]) print(x[1][2])